-Our Club was founded in 1922 and on July 22nd of that year the club was affiliated to Rotary International in Britain & Ireland.
-The Rotary Club of Rugby was the 85th member of RIBI and met fortnightly for lunch.
-We are active in a wide range of service projects, both local and international, but also believe in enjoying ourselves through a varied fellowship programme of social and fund raising events.
+Our Club is part of the international Rotary organisation, and was founded in 1922.
+We usually meet on the first, third and fifth Fridays of each month.
+We have been active for almost one hundred years in a wide range of service projects, both local and international, but also believe in enjoying ourselves through a varied fellowship programme of social and fund raising events.
 Find out more about us from our monthly bulletin -Touchline.

-Rugby, the Home of Rugby Football, is located on the North East side of Warwickshire in the heart of England.
+Rugby, the Home of Rugby Football, is in North East Warwickshire in the heart of England.
 If you would like to join us for lunch please contact us

 Our President hopes that you enjoy your visit to our site.
 If you want to know more about our club please contact us through the Join Rotary icon.